 - Integrated Production Systems

-- Medical Image Processing for Diagnostic Applications

-- Scientific writing

 - Leadership and Communication in Global Business

 - Machine Learning for Engineers I

 Here you can get additional information on VHB courses 🗹

 2.2.3 Courses offered by the language center

 The following courses offered by the language center of the Faculty of Applied Natural Sciences and Humanities can be granted as MF-modules.
 German speaking students can choose the English courses, non-German speaking students are recommended to choose the German language courses.
 Accreditation is limited to a maximum of 5 Credit Points.